turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_the_asset_pipeline.markdown

 #### Asset Pipeline Scavenger Hunt

 * What does it mean to concatenate files?
+Find an image of an example concatenated file.
+Why would we want to concatenate files?
 * What does it mean to precompile files?
 What does this have to do with coffeescript and sass files?
 * What does it mean to minify files?
-* Make rails project, navigate to http://localhost:3000/assets/application.js
+Find an image of an example minified file.
+Why would we want to minify files?
+* Start up the server for [Catch 'em All](https://github.com/rwarbelow/catch-em-all) (`rails s`) and navigate to http://localhost:3000/assets/application.js.
+Then open up the code for `application.js` in your text editor.
+Why are these *not* the same?
 * What is a manifest (in terms of the asset pipeline)?
+Where can you find *two* manifests in Catch 'em All?
 * In regular HTML files, we bring in css files with <link rel="stylesheet" href="application.css">.
 How is this done in a Rails project?
+Where do you see this line in Catch 'em All?
 * How is a digest/fingerprint used on the assets for caching purposes?

 #### Running Production Locally

 * Why would we see if something will work in production mode without pushing to Heroku?
+* What are the `development.rb`, `test.rb`, and `production.rb` files?

 #### Running Production Challenge